palantir/atlasdb/docs/source/schemas/best_practices.rst

 - Prefer exact key lookups over range scans
    - The performance of exact key lookups do not degrade with frequent updates to the key
-   - They will never fetch more data than you request
+   - Exact key lookups will never fetch more data than you expect

 **Row vs Dynamic Column Range Scans**